Lucia-ship-it/java-selenium-automation/README.md

 `checkRemainingAmountToPay("100.00")` - check that remaining amount to pay is _100.00_ Kč `checkTerm("05.02. - 09.02.2024")` - check that the term is _05.02. - 09.02.2024_
 `checkMessageContainsStudentLastName("Novak")` - ensure that _Zpráva pro příjemce_ contains student last name _Novak_
+`checkRegistrationButtonPresense` - check that the registration button is located on page `checkPagePrihlasky` - check that after log in is user on page "Přihlášky" `checkChangingPassword` - should check, that changing of passwodr was succesfull - update is needed